hiltontj/trevorjhilton/.github/ISSUE_TEMPLATE/blog-post-issue.md

 ## Description

-_Please describe your issue here._
+_Please describe your issue with the blog post here._